PetkovicDejan00/Elektrotechnik-project/README.md

-# Elektrotecknik-project
+# Elektrotechnik-project

-Elektrotecknik website project (practice)
+Static website created through practicing with usage of html, javascript, as well as scss

 ## Running instructions